kylenad/Portfolio/README.md

 4. Download each of the **.cpp** and **.h** files for Mac-OS and add them to your directory
 5. Click on the Product tab at the top of the screen and select **Run** to launch the program

-### How to verify A* Search Algorithm MAC-OS
-Create a project folder and compile the provided code by typing *g++ Astar.cpp -o fname* into the command line.
-To run the file *./fname* into the command line

-### How to verify A* Search Algorithm Windows
-Create a project file and compile and run by using the run button in the tool bar.
-Ctrl + F5 will also run and compile the program.